Council Elections

 • Have lived at your address in Northern Grampians for longer than one month.

 For more information and to check your enrolment status, please visit the VEC website.
-Once you are enrolled to vote on the state electoral roll you are automatically enrolled to vote in council elections.
+Once you are enrolled to vote on the state electoral roll, you are automatically enrolled to vote in council elections.

 Council-enrolled voters

-• Are 18 year or older; and
+• 18 years or older; and

 These are known as council-enrolled voters and fall into three categories as outlined below.
 To become a council-enrolled voter, please download and complete the relevant form.

-All of the below forms MUST have a written signature, not an electronic signature.
+All of the forms MUST have a written signature, not an electronic signature.
 Please ensure you physically sign the document to avoid it being rejected.

 1. Owner ratepayers